Seniors: Early application deadline for Penn State is November 15, 2020.

 The Guidance office requests that students follow certain procedures when sending college applications:

-1. Obtain applications from the college, the internet or from the file in the guidance office.
-Addresses are available in the guidance office and/or from the CHOICES software in the computer lab and the guidance office.
+1. Obtain applications from the college/university webpage, common application, or from the school counseling office.
+Addresses are available in the guidance office and/or from the XELLO software.

-4. If a reference letter is required from a teacher, students should provide the teacher with a stamped, addressed envelope.
-Be sure to allow the teacher adequate time.
+3. If a reference letter is required from a teacher and/or counselor, be sure to allow the teacher and/or counselor adequate time.
 It is very helpful to provide a resume for the teacher and this will result in a more complete reference.

 Students are encouraged to visit prospective colleges.
 If they wish to visit during the school day, they should turn in an excuse from a parent prior to the day of the trip.
 They should also contact the admissions office of the college and make an appointment to visit.
 When they return to school, an acknowledgement from the college should be submitted to the attendance office.